 Instead of subpoenaing journalists, a difficult legal tactic, Cole noted, "there is some wiggle room."
 He continued: "It's not clear how much has been used, using the ability to see who a potential suspect or source has communicated with just by looking at IP addresses."

 There was another clue.
 In announcing the indictment, Patrick Fitzgerald cited the "significant assistance" of the Air Force Office of Special Investigations, which boasts a highly advanced cyber investigative team—the sort that could, Marcy Wheeler writes, "track Internet traffic between two nodes, which would allow you to discover who had contacted whom without subpoenaing actual email archives."

 Of course, post Snowden, that technique sounds downright old fashioned.
 The PRISM program revealed by the former NSA contractor could have been used to tap the emails of journalists, even if they weren't, per rules of the FISA court, communicating with foreign targets.
-And while it's not clear to what extent FBI investigators were or are able to access PRISM tools, but prior to the Snowden leaks, the FBI described its interest in monitoring domestic internet communications in real time through backdoors at internet service providers—what law enforcement officials call "going dark."
+And while it's not clear to what extent FBI investigators were or are able to access PRISM tools, but prior to the Snowden leaks, the FBI described its interest in monitoring domestic internet communications in real time through backdoors at internet service providers, to avoid what law enforcement officials call communications "going dark."

 It's not clear whether such a system already exists, or how it may be being used.
 In 2010, a government audit faulted the FBI for repeatedly violating privacy laws in procuring reporters’ and citizens’ phone records using so-called National Security Letters.
 In recent years, the bureau has issued about 40,000 such letters annually.

 "There are a lot of legal limits in place to protect journalists or their communications, but there are virtually none for the people who talk to you or would talk to you," Cole said in October.
 "There is a moral and legal and ethical obligation, I think, to protect people who are effectively breaking the law to share information."